 Space-based architecture (SBA) is a software architecture pattern for achieving linear scalability of stateful, high-performance applications using the tuple space paradigm.
 It follows many of the principles of representational state transfer (REST), service-oriented architecture (SOA), and event-driven architecture (EDA), as well as elements of grid computing.
 With a SBA, applications are built out of a set of self-sufficient units, known as processing-units (PU) or elastic processing-units (EPU).
 These units are independent of each other, so the application can scale by adding more units (called also “instances”).

-The XAP PU is the unit of scalability and failover.
+The GigaSpaces PU is the unit of scalability and failover.
 The PU supports Java , .Net, and C++.
-XAP allows you to deploy multiple independent PUs into the same grid or deploy a composition of PUs that have some inter-dependency.
+The platform allows you to deploy multiple independent PUs into the same grid or deploy a composition of PUs that have some inter-dependency.
 In such a case , XAP will orchestrate the PUs provisioning to have the right deploy, healing, and scaling order.

 Separation of Concerns

-XAP PU promotes developing and deploying applications composed of autonomous, self-contained units—very similar to microservice architecture.
+GigaSpaces PU promotes developing and deploying applications composed of autonomous, self-contained units.
 The PU concept provides functional separation of concern, where the deployed PUs are mostly independent, each having its own lifecycle scaling behavior while exposing well known public interface via remote methods or a web service.

 As microservices, the PUs are fine-grained units of execution.
 They are designed to do one thing very well.
 For example, a PU may encapsulate a web service (Web PU) that exposes a well-defined functionality with a well-known entry point, packaged as one unit of execution.
 It may also have a space instance (in-memory data grid node); this will make it a stateful PU, where it can preserve its state.
 A stateful PU is usually deployed with a backup instance, which makes it highly-available to survive failures without any data loss.